mcfletch/2daypython/firstgame.rst

 * We will choose a random number between 1 and 100
 * We will ask the user to guess that number
-* If they succeed, we'll say "Yay"
-* If they don't get it right, we'll tell them whether they are:

-  * too high
-  * too low

-* and then let them try again.
+* If their guess is too high/low, we tell them that and let them try again
+* When they succeed, we say "Yay"

-Breaking Down the Problem (Psuedocode)
+Breaking Down the Problem (Pseudocode)
 --------------------------------------

 What are the steps we are going to take: